 From time to time, the Company is a party to, or otherwise involved in, legal proceedings arising in the normal course of business.
-During the reporting period, except as set forth below, there have been no material changes to the description of legal proceedings set forth in our Annual Report on Form 10-K for the year ended December 31, 2022 and our Quarterly Report on Form 10-Q for the quarter ended March 31, 2023.
+During the reporting period, except as set forth below, there have been no material changes to the description of legal proceedings set forth in our Annual Report on Form 10-K for the year ended December 31, 2022 and our Quarterly Report on Form 10-Q for the quarter ended June 30, 2023.

 Liberty Insurance Underwriters Inc. ("Liberty") filed suit against us in federal court in Delaware seeking a declaratory judgment that there was no insurance coverage for any settlement, judgment, or defense costs in the class and derivative litigation, that the monies totaling approximately \$1 million it paid to the Company in connection with the SEC investigation were not covered by insurance, and for recoupment of the monies already paid.
 We retained counsel to defend us which has filed an answer to the complaint denying its material allegations, as well as a counterclaim against Liberty for breach of contract, declaratory judgment, bad faith and violation of the Washington State Consumer Protection Act, alleging among other things that Liberty wrongfully denied the Company's claims for coverage of the class and derivative litigations, and seeking money damages.
 On June 7, 2022, the court filed a Stipulation and Order for Entry of Judgment in the amount of \$1,359,064 in favor of Liberty (the "Judgment") following summary judgment granted by the court to Liberty on all but one of the matters at issue in the case.
-The Company filed an appeal in July 2022 and paid \$1.6 million into the registry of the court (the "Deposit") which stayed execution of the Judgment.
+The Company filed an appeal in July 2022 and paid \$1.6 million into the registry of the court (the "Deposit") which stayed execution of the Judgment and the \$1.6 million was expensed by the Company in 2022.
 On March 29, 2023, the Third Circuit ruled in favor of the Company on the appeal, thereby vacating the trial court's prior grant of summary judgment in favor of Liberty.
-As a result of this ruling, the case was remanded to the District Court for trial on the merits of the Company's coverage claims for defense and settlement costs.
+As a result of this ruling, the case has been remanded to the District Court for trial on the merits of the Company's coverage claims for defense and settlement costs.
 On July 18, 2023 the District Court issued an order establishing deadlines for certain pre-trial matters and setting a trial date of December 4, 2023 for the new trial.
-The Court has ordered the return of the \$1.6 million Deposit to Cocrystal.
-In July 2023, the Company filed the appropriate administrative forms with the court registry for the return of the Deposit and anticipates receipt of the \$1.6 million Deposit in the thir
+The Court had ordered the return of the \$1.6 million.
+On August 8, 2023, the Company received \$1.6 million as refunded by the registry of the court and reflected the recovery of the funds in its stat